FNNDSC/med2image/README.md

         with an extension, this extension will be used to specify the output file type.

+        SPECIAL CASES:
+        For DICOM data, the <outputFileStem> can be set to the value of an internal DICOM tag.
+The tag is specified by preceding the tag name with a percent character '%', so

+            -o %ProtocolName

+        will use the DICOM 'ProtocolName' to name the output file.
+Note that special characters (like spaces) in the DICOM value are replaced by underscores '_'.

+        Multiple tags can be specified, for example

+            -o %PatientName%PatientID%ProtocolName

+        and the output filename will have each DICOM tag string as specified in order, connected with dashes.

+        A special %inputFile is available to specify the input file that was read (without extension).

         [-t|--outputFileType <outputFileType>]
         The output file type.
 If different to <outputFileStem> extension, will override extension in favour of <outputFileType>.